 As Ambleside families, this story is true for all of us.
 We have each received rich blessings from God through the hands and feet and words of people in the Ambleside community.
 Not the least of these are the children themselves!
 When your little ones greet me in the car line in the morning, their wide-eyed wonder delights me as they tell about their new baby brother, upcoming visit with Grandmother, or the cicadas in their backyard.

 So I am taking this time to give thanks.
 Thank you to the teachers, the staff, the board, the host church, the local government, the parents, the children.
-Thank you to God for bringing our little family to Ambleside School of Ocala.
+Thank you to God for bringing our little family to Ambleside Ocala.
 Thank you for bringing us happiness doubled by wonder.